 How Does Polyester Fit?

-Does polyester run small?
-Does it fit tight or is it true to size?
+Does polyester fit loose, tight or is it true to size?
 Do you need to buy a size up or down?
 Polyester doesn’t naturally shrink, so it generally runs true to size.
 Always consult reviews and sizing guides if you are shopping online for an item that contains polyester.

 Will Polyester Shrink?

-On its own, polyester will not shrink.
-However, when brought into contact with heat such as hot water or a clothes dryer).
+On its own, polyester does not shrink.
+However, some polyesters do when brought into contact with heat (such as hot water or a clothes dryer).
 Therefore, it’s essential to pay attention to clothing tags and understand each garment’s care instructions to avoid damage.

 Clothes Made from Polyester

-Choose a polyester blend undershirt for its stretchiness and comfort, coupled with the moisture-wicking properties it holds.
-Add to this sweat absorption of cotton and you’ll stay cool and dry.
+Choose a poly-cotton blend undershirt for its stretchiness and comfort, coupled with cotton’s moisture-wicking properties to stay cool and dry under your clothes.

 For general or athleisure wear, it’s usually better to avoid 100% polyester since polyester repels water and can sometimes leave you feeling clammy.